 The recombinant rat IL6 consists of 188 amino acids and has a predicted molecular mass of 21.9 kDa.
 As a result of glycosylation, the apparent molecular mass of the recombinant protein is approximately 22 kDa in SDS-PAGE under reducing conditions.

 Lyophilized from sterile 40% acetonitrile, 0.1% TFA 1.
 Normally 5 % - 8 % trehalose, mannitol and 0.01% Tween80 are added as protectants before lyophilization.
 Specific concentrations are included in the hardcopy of COA.
 2. Please contact us for any concerns or special requirements.

 In general, recombinant proteins are provided as lyophilized powder which are shipped at ambient temperature.
 Bulk packages of recombinant proteins are provided as frozen liquid.
 They are shipped out with blue ice unless customers require otherwise.

 Stability & Storage

 Samples are stable for up to twelve months from date of receipt at -70℃ Store it under sterile conditions at -20℃ to -80℃.
 It is recommended that the protein be aliquoted for optimal storage.
 Avoid repeated freeze-thaw cycles.

 A hardcopy of COA with reconstitution instruction is sent along with the products.
 Please refer to it for detailed information.

 Interleukin-6 (IL-6) is a multifunctional α-helical cytokine that regulates cell growth and differentiation of various tissues, which is known particularly for its role in the immune response and acute phase reactions.
 IL-6 protein is secreted by a variety of cell types including T cells and macrophages as phosphorylated and variably glycosylated molecule.
-It exerts actions through the its heterodimeric receptor composed of IL-6R that lacks the tyrosine/kinase domain and binds IL-6 with low affinity, and ubiquitously expressed glycoprotein 130 (gp130) that binds the IL-6.
+It exerts actions through the its heterodimeric receptor composed of IL-6R that lacks the tyrosine/kinase domain and binds IL-6 with low affinity, and ubiquitously expressed glycoprotein 13 (gp13) that binds the IL-6.
 IL-6R complex with high affinity and thus transduces signals.
 IL-6 is also involved in hematopoiesis, bone metabolism, and cancer progression, and has been defined an essential role in directing transition from innate to acquired immunity.